Jkuzz/java-point-of-sale/README.md

 ## Base Modules
 The modularity of the application is an essential design feature.
 The project is split into modules, which are each discussed below.
+Of the modules discussed, only the Core module is mandataory, although it provides no user functionality on its own.
+Add the desired modules and their dependencies to the modulepath to use them.

 ### Core module